Analyzing Coca-Cola FEMSA (KOF) & Its Competitors

 |2.03%

-Coca-Cola FEMSA has a beta of 0.86, indicating that its stock price is 14% less volatile than the S&P 500.
-Comparatively, Coca-Cola FEMSA’s competitors have a beta of 1.10, indicating that their average stock price is 10% more volatile than the S&P 500.
+Coca-Cola FEMSA has a beta of 0.86, suggesting that its share price is 14% less volatile than the S&P 500.
+Comparatively, Coca-Cola FEMSA’s peers have a beta of 1.10, suggesting that their average share price is 10% more volatile than the S&P 500.

-This is a summary of current ratings and recommmendations for Coca-Cola FEMSA and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Coca-Cola FEMSA and its peers, as reported by MarketBeat.

 |Sell Ratings